walterfreeman/phy211/syllabus.md

 **If you do not describe what you are doing and why, you will not get full credit for a solution, even if it is correct.**

 Two problems from each set will be graded fully (out of ten points); the rest will be quickly graded for completeness out of two.

+We do not intend for you to work on these problems by yourself without help.
+The Physics Clinic is a great place to come to do your homework; you will likely find many of your peers there as well, along with tutors who can help you, and you can ask questions as they arise.

+You can also discuss the homework in #homework-discussion on Discord with your peers.

 <a id="labs"></a>
 #### Labs